 - Successfully complete all required courses prior to enrollment in Level II fieldwork

-- Successfully complete all Level II fieldwork prior to enrollment in courses for the final summer session
+- Successfully complete all Level II fieldwork prior to enrollment in courses for the final semester

 - Complete all academic and fieldwork requirements within five calendar years after beginning the second year of the Occupational Therapy program